egumasa/engagement-annotation-project/docs/5_supplementary_tags/index.md

 #### `Internal` conjunctive relations

 {: .def}
 >- `Internal` conjunctive relations concern the sequencial unfolding of the text itself.

-This is the scope of our supplementary tags.
+This is the main scope of our supplementary tags.
 The followings illustrate these conjunctive moves.

 #### Examples of `internal` conjunctions